awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-open.md

 1. Under **Notebook**, choose **Python3**\.

-For a list of the available images, see [Available SageMaker Images](notebooks-available-images.md)\.
+For a list of the available images, see [Available Amazon SageMaker Images](notebooks-available-images.md)\.

 After you choose the kernel or image, your notebook launches and opens in a new Studio tab\.
 To view the notebook's kernel session, in the left sidebar, choose the **Running Terminals, Kernels, and Images** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Running_squid.png)\)\.
 You can stop the notebook's kernel session from this view\.